Closed Orbits and uniform S-instability in Geometric Invariant Theory: Introduction

 In this paper we investigate the structure of the orbits when the field $k$ is not algebraically closed.
 Little seems to be known here.
 Indeed, one of Kempf's motivations for his optimality construction was to prove a rationality result for destabilizing cocharacters over a perfect field \cite[Thm.~4.2]{kempf}.
 In Sections \ref{sec:orbrat} and \ref{sec:uniform} we prove some results in the general setting of geometric invariant theory.
 In Section \ref{sec:appl-gcr} we give applications to the theory of $G$-complete reducibility and Tits' Centre Conjecture.
 Below we describe the contents of the paper in more detail.

 It is convenient to extend the concept of orbit closure to the non-algebraically closed case.
 We say that the $G(k)$-orbit $G(k)\cdot v$ is \emph{cocharacter-closed over $k$} if for any $k$-defined cocharacter $\lambda $ of $G$ such that $v':= \lim_{a\ra 0} \lambda(a)\cdot v$ exists, $v'$ is $G(k)$-conjugate to $v$ (see Definition \ref{def:cocharclosure}).
 Clearly, this notion depends only on the $G(k)$-orbit $G(k)\cdot v$ of $v$ and not on $v$ itself.
 Let $\ovl{k}$ denote the algebraic closure of $k$.
 It follows from the Hilbert-Mumford Theorem that $G\cdot v$ is closed if and only if $G(\ovl{k})\cdot v$ is cocharacter-closed over $\ovl{k}$.
 It is sensible, therefore, to consider the $G(k)$-orbits that are cocharacter-closed over $k$ as a generalization to non-algebraically closed fields $k$ of the closed $G$-orbits.
+Some of the ideas in Section 3 of this paper were studied by J.~Levy in the special case of characteristic 0, cf.~\cite{levy}; we thank Levy for drawing our attention to \cite{levy}.

 Understanding the structure of the orbits is a delicate problem because the interplay between the $G$-orbits and the $G(k)$-orbits is quite complicated.
 Let $v\in V(k)$.
 Suppose first that $G\cdot v$ is not closed and let $S$ be the unique closed $G$-orbit contained in $\ovl{G\cdot v}$.
 It can happen that $G(k)\cdot v$ is cocharacter-closed over $k$, so there need not exist a $k$-defined cocharacter $\lambda$ such that $\lim_{a\ra 0} \lambda(a)\cdot v$ exists and belongs to $S$; indeed, $S$ need not have any $k$-points at all.
 Now suppose that $G\cdot v$ is closed.
 If $\lambda$ is a $k$-defined cocharacter, then it can happen that $\lim_{a\ra 0} \lambda(a)\cdot v$ exists but lies outside $G(k)\cdot v$: in this case, $G(k)\cdot v$ is not cocharacter-closed over $k$.
 We give concrete examples of these phenomena in Remark \ref{rem:obstacle} (see also Question \ref{qn:cocharclsdext}).